MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/submit-feedback.md

     ![Screenshot of the Start recording and Recreate my problem buttons.](media/submit-feedback-recording.jpg "Screenshot of the Start recording and Recreate my problem buttons")

 9. After you finish the recording, you have the option to delete the logs and try again.

     ![Screenshot of the Attached section.](media/submit-feedback-review-logs.jpg "creenshot of the Attached section")

-10. If you agree, select the **I agree to send attached files and diagnostics to Microsoft along with my feedback** check box, and then select **Submit**.
+10. If you agree to sending the attached files, select the **I agree to send attached files and diagnostics to Microsoft along with my feedback** check box, and then select **Submit**.

-    [!TIP]
+    [!IMPORTANT]
     If you're using a Wi-Fi connection, don't shut down your device right away.
-Allow a few minutes for the logs to upload.
+Allow a few minutes for the attachments to be uploaded.

 ## See also